denten-books/plain-text/1-chapter.md

 adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only begun to comprehend.
-And as will become apparent in the later sections of this chapter, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, or interpretation.
+And as will gradually become apparent for the duration of the book, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, or interpretation.
 They obscure the flows of code and codex under the familiar guise of surface representation.
-This chapter will be longer than others, because it is central to my argument as a whole.
-I will spend much of it at the work of "teasing apart" the layers obscuring the underlying structure of the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln3-mechanisms]

 ## 1.2 WYSINAWYG (What You See Is Not Always What You Get)